 Prior to my appointment, I worked at the University of Stuttgart (2011-2013) and at the University of Duisburg-Essen (2008-2011) with Albrecht Schmidt.
 I was a guest lecturer for “Pervasive Computing” (Essen, 2012) and for “Unconventional User Interaction” (JKU Linz, 2013).
 I worked as a visiting researcher with Jörg Müller at T-Labs in 2011.
 I hold a Ph.D. from the University of Stuttgart (Thesis Topic: A Design Space for Pervasive Advertising and Public Displays) and a diploma in media informatics from the University of Munich (LMU München).
 I completed my master thesis at the Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) and at the University of Bonn (b-it).
 During my studies I also worked as a web developer for Pinnacle Systems Inc. (Mountain View) for nine months in 2005.
 After my studies I worked for 6 months at Schreiner MediPharm LP (New York) as an IT specialist.

 We got six paper accepted at the CHI 2017 conference and one at USEC 2017.

 We presented our paper on TextPursuits at Ubicomp 2016.

-Lots of interesting commitments next year: I will be the program chair for MUM2016 and serve on the program committee of NordiCHI 2016, Augmented Human 2016, and Pervasive Displays 2017.
+Lots of interesting commitments: I will serve on the program committee of DIS 2017, Augmented Human 2017, and Pervasive Displays 2017.